Cybergate9/driowww/services.md

 ...

-We are web technology specialists particularly interested in data production, processing/integration, and using those systems to help you build knowledge based applications for the web or mobile.
+We are full stack web technology specialists particularly interested in data production, processing/integration, and using those systems to help you build knowledge based applications for the web or mobile.

 In a general sense we can help with technical strategy, planning, and project management to get you moving along the path towards solving your data problems.